mindsdb/mindsdb/mindsdb/integrations/handlers/openai_handler/README.md

 The following parameters are available to use when creating an OpenAI model:

 * `engine`: This is the engine name as created with the [`CREATE ML_ENGINE`](https://docs.mindsdb.com/mindsdb_sql/sql/create/ml-engine) statement.
+* `api_base`: This parameter is optional.
+It replaces the default OpenAI's base URL with the defined value.
 * `mode`: This parameter is optional.
 The available modes include `default`, `conversational`, `conversational-full`, `image`, and `embedding`.
     - The `default` mode is used by default.
 The model replies to the `prompt_template` message.
     - The `conversational` mode enables the model to read and reply to multiple messages.